Induction and Training

 Radiation Safety training covers the principles of radiation, hazards associated with radiation work and safe laboratory practices when working with radiation, as well as Deakin and Victorian legislative requirements.
 It is compulsory for all staff or students who plan to work with radiation.
 It comprises an online component (electronic presentation and test) and personal induction to the local work area.

-To register to attend a live workshop, go to the Deakin Research Event Registration System and follow the prompts for the workshop, time and location that suits you.
+To register to attend a live workshop, go to the relevant ethics area and follow the prompts for the workshop, time and location that suits you.
 If there is no appropriate workshop, consider completing the module online, or you can contact the designated person below.
 If you are registered for a session and cannot attend, please remember to cancel your booking, as many of the workshops have limited places available.

 All online training is run through the "Office of Research Integrity" Cloud Deakin site.
 To gain access to the training and quizzes, you will need to do the following: